Grand National Winner Trends

 Each of the last ten winners had proven ability in a top race.

-Grand National trends - its far safer to concentrate on runners with proven ability.
-These horses have shown that they are capable of winning and that they can handle the conditions of a competitive race.
-Concentrate on horses with proven ability in a decent class race
+Grand National trends - Its far safer to concentrate on runners with proven ability.
+These horses have shown that they are capable of being competitive at the highest level Concentrate on horses with proven ability in a decent class race

 Grand National Trends - Jumping Experience